That lump-in-throat feeling: Is it globus sensation or something else?

 Your tonsils can be red or swollen, or they can have a whitish appearance.

-At GoHealth Urgent Care, we can run a rapid test for mono.
+We can run a rapid test for mono.
 Because it’s caused by a virus, antibiotics won’t treat it.

 But it’s important to know if you have mono because there are other health risks associated with it.

-Could It Be an STD?
+Could it be an STD?

 Yes, STDs do occur in the throat — most commonly gonorrhea.